Sudipto-das/Todo-App/README.md

 useState: React's useState hook is employed for managing state within functional components.
 useEffect: The useEffect hook is used to handle reminders and update local storage.
 CSS: Custom CSS styles are applied for a visually appealing and responsive user interface.

-Usage
-Clone the repository: git clone https://github.com/your-username/todo-application.git Navigate to the project directory: cd todo-application Install dependencies: npm install
-Start the development server: npm start
-Access the application in your browser at: http://localhost:3000 Future Enhancements
+Future Enhancements
 User authentication: Implement user authentication to allow multiple users to have separate task lists.
 Task prioritization: Add the ability to prioritize tasks based on urgency or importance.